Alexia Putellas: Espanyol, 2006–11

-She joined the Espanyol girls' team when she was twelve.

-Senior, 2010–11

-Putellas made her senior team debut with Espanyol when she was sixteen years old.
-She was a part of the Espanyol squad that won the 2010 Copa de la Reina in a 3–1 win vs Rayo Vallecano.

-In 2011, she started in the final of the Copa de la Reina for Espanyol, where they lost 0–1 in extra time against Barcelona.
+Putellas joined the Espanyol girls' team when she was twelve, at a time when Espanyol was one of the dominant forces in Spanish women's football, "with an incredibly prolific academy", and Barcelona was not.
+Through the youth and senior teams she played alongside Marta Torrejón and Andrea Pereira, who would both also later move to Barcelona.
+In 2007, the Espanyol Cadet team won the youth Copa Catalunya, also taking the league title in 2008 at the end of the season.
+Putellas then began appearing for the women's Espanyol B team from the age of 14 in 2008, and trained and played with the first team during pre-season in 2009.
+She made her first team debut with Espanyol in 2010 when she was 16 years old.
+She was part of the squad that won the 2010 Copa de la Reina, with Espanyol defeating Rayo Vallecano 3–1 in the final.
+Putellas played in the 2011 Copa de la Reina for Espanyol, starting in the final that they lost 0–1 in extra time to Barcelona.
 Putellas' performances with Espanyol identified her as one of Spain's best young players.

 Levante, 2011–12

 Already a star in the fledgling women's football world in Spain after her success with the youth national team, Putellas attracted attention when she moved to Valencian club Levante at the age of seventeen, only a month after the 2011 Copa de la Reina final.
 Levante did not compete in the 2012 Copa de la Reina due to failing to qualify in the previous season, but had numerous Spain football veterans and a professional environment, unusual at the time, which is said to have contributed to Putellas' individual growth.
-Individually, she had a successful 2011–2012 campaign, scoring 15 goals in 34 matches (playing all matches in the season) and finishing as Levante's top scorer.
+She had a personally successful 2011–12 campaign, scoring 15 goals in 34 matches (playing all matches in the season) and finishing as Levante's top scorer.
 At Levante, she was coached in how to play off the ball, developing technical and tactical skills like a midfielder, and to become capable with both feet after the coach, Antonio Contreras, felt she was too reliant on her left.
-He also described her as a very classy and intelligent player already.
+He also said she was already a very classy and intelligent player when she joined.